BitcoinDesign/Guide/contribute.md

 **So you’re interested in contributing?
 Fantastic!
 We welcome, appreciate and encourage new contributions.**

 Depending on your skills and interest, you can help in a number of ways.
 We design, illustrate, write copy and code, do technical research, discuss and answer questions, run workshops and community calls, and more.
-Design is a multidisciplinary activity and there are many different ways to be part of this community and help improve how we interact with the Bitcoin protocol.
+Design is a multidisciplinary activity and there are many different ways to be part of this community and help improve how we interact with the bitcoin protocol.

 ## Learn how we work